In this document unless the context otherwise requires:

 11.1 If, in our reasonable opinion, you conduct yourself aboard the aircraft so as to endanger the aircraft or any person or property on board, or obstruct the crew in the performance of their duties, or fail to comply with any instructions of the crew including but not limited to those with respect to smoking, alcohol or drug consumption, or behave in a manner which causes discomfort, inconvenience, damage or injury to other passengers or the crew, we may take such measures as we deem reasonably necessary to prevent continuation of such conduct, including restraint.
 You may be disembarked and refused onward carriage at any point, and may be prosecuted for offences committed on board the aircraft.

-11.2 If as a result of your behavior we divert the aircraft to an unscheduled place of destination and make you leave the aircraft, you must pay us the reasonable costs of the diversion and any fines
+11.2 Where as a result of your behavior we divert the aircraft to an unscheduled place of destination and make you leave the aircraft, you must pay us the reasonable costs of the diversion and any fines.

 11.3 For the avoidance of doubt, you are not permitted to consume alcohol that has not been purchased from our staff on board the aircraft and in particular Duty Free alcohol purchases must remain unopened.
 We reserve the right to refuse to serve or sell alcohol to any passenger on board the aircraft.

-11.4 Smoking is not permitted on any of our aircraft.
+11.4 Smoking is not permitted on any of our aircrafts.

 11.5 Electronic Devices